 Having in mind that I come from Europe and that by places to visit in Dubai I a priori think of monuments, great archaeological ruins, traces of cultural heritage that dates back thousands of years, I was a bit surprised by being referred to shopping malls by default.
 Since I have been persistent, a museum was recommended, the main Dubai Museum which occupied the old fortress.
 The stronghold is called Al Fahidi, it dates back to 1787, they said, “and there you will find all you are so keen to learn”.

 When you go further into the tunnel, you come to experience a museum “with a touch” of an amusement park.
-A lots of separated boxes turned into (replicas of) old Arab craft shops on each side of the lane with huge life-sized dolls.
-Floor was covered in sand, to give you a hint of a desert.
-There was also a smaller room dedicated to pearl diving, once the main and very lucrative occupation in early Dubai, and another one with panels hanging from the wall with inscriptions about night orientation through the desert..
+A lot of separated boxes turned into (replicas of) old Arab craft shops on each side of the lane with huge life-sized dolls.
+The floor was covered in sand, to give you a hint of a desert.
+There was also a smaller room dedicated to pearl diving, once the main and very lucrative occupation in early Dubai, and another one with panels hanging from the wall with inscriptions about night orientation through the desert.
 And that was it, the “amusement” history of the city!

 Anyway, it really was time for shopping!